gavinschultz/gavinschultz.github.io/_posts/2015-01-30-004B-006E-unknown-16-bit-multiplication.md

 0060: 34 06        PSHS ,B,A    Push 3A70 to the stack
 ```

 Now we push the result of that lower-byte multiplication to the stack.
-[We saw earlier]({% post_url 2015-01-25-0021-0024-initialize_stack %}) that the stack could be used to temporarily store data, and this is the first time that we're doing so, in this case on the number `3A70`.
+[We saw earlier]({% post_url 2015-01-25-0021-0024-initialize_stack %}) that the stack could be used to temporarily store data; this is the first time we're actually doing so, in this case on the number `$3A70`.

 Assuming we're still at the top of the stack at 0x3FFF, this 2-byte number will be saved at location 0x3FFD.